 Certification by the head of household is normally sufficient verification.
-If the PHA has reasonable doubts about a separation or divorce, the PHA will require the family to provide documentation of the divorce or separation.
+If FH has reasonable doubts about a separation or divorce, the FH will require the family to provide documentation of the divorce or separation.

 Verification of divorce status will be a certified copy of the divorce decree, signed by a Court Officer.